 Legendary environmentalist Rachel Carson promoted the use of biological pesticides in 1962.

 Rachel Carson foresaw using bacteria to protect crops from fungus.
 Lab Note for Massive Science.
-Published online April 2019.
+Published April 2019.

 Biological pesticides are a focus of much current research – including some of my own – so I was thrilled to see that Rachel promoted their use at the end of her seminal book Silent Spring.
 Check out Massive Science’s short biography of Rachel to learn more about this incredible woman.